jerrzy/library/src/docs/read_me_from_students.txt

 //It tells the professor about any extra work that was done or other things
 //that need to be mentioned.

-We have done two extra use cases which are the number 2 (search-member-checkout-records) and number 3(search-book-copy) in the optional use cases.
+We have done all three optional extra use cases which are add-book, search-member-checkout-records and search-book-copy.

 we use Object Create Factory and singleton pattern on the DataAccess and ruleSet.